wazuh/wazuh-documentation/source/compliance/tsc/common-criteria/cc2.1.rst

 Check the security events on the dashboard and click on any alert to view more details.

 .. thumbnail:: /images/compliance/tsc/common-criteria/security-events-dashboard.png
-   :title: Security events dashboard
+   :title: Threat hunting dashboard
-   :alt: Security events dashboard
+   :alt: Threat hunting dashboard
    :align: center
    :width: 80%